RJbalikian/SPRIT-HVSR/sprit/resources/hvsrscripts/Readme.md

 ```bash
 hvsr -h
 ```
-This will print up a help file to your terminal, which will show all the flags and their meanings and usage.
+This will print up help text to your terminal, which will show all the flags and their meanings and usage.

 For example, see below:
 ```text